Matthew 21:1-11 · Matthew · Updated April 25, 2026

 Summary

-The Triumphal Entry, described in Matthew 21:1-11, marks a significant event in the final week of Jesus' life before his crucifixion.
+The Triumphal Entry, described in Matthew 21:1-11, marks an event in the final week of Jesus' life before his crucifixion.
 As Jesus and his disciples approach Jerusalem, they arrive at Bethphage, near the Mount of Olives (21:1).
-Here, Jesus instructs two of his disciples to go into a nearby village where they will find a donkey and a colt tied up.
+Jesus instructs two of his disciples to go into a nearby village where they will find a donkey and a colt tied up.
 He tells them to untie the animals and bring them to him, assuring them that if anyone questions their actions, they should say that the Lord needs them (21:2-3).

 Chiastic structure